octobercms/docs/services-response-view.md

 #### Passing a sub-view to a view

 Sometimes you may wish to pass a view into another view.
-For example, given a sub-view stored at `app/views/child/view.php`, we could pass it to another view like so:
+For example, given a sub-view stored at `plugins/acme/blog/views/child/view.php`, we could pass it to another view like so:

-    $view = View::make('acme.blog::greeting')->nest('child', 'acme.blog::child');
+    $view = View::make('acme.blog::greeting')->nest('child', 'acme.blog::child.view');

-    $view = View::make('acme.blog::greeting')->nest('child', 'child', $data);
+    $view = View::make('acme.blog::greeting')->nest('child', 'acme.blog::child.view', $data);

 The sub-view can then be rendered from the parent view: